 The illustration team maintains not just the quality of a single illustration, but the quality of Shopify illustration as a whole.
 This means, among other things, making sure that they have the same level of detail, they don’t repeat elements too often, and their metaphors are used with the intended meaning.

 Combine elements from two illustrations to create a new illustration

 Each illustration was created for a specific screen size.
 There are elements of the illustrations that do not easily scale, and instead need to be re-drawn to meet Shopify quality standards.
 Often when a single illustration is required for multiple sizes, it is preferable to create multiple variations with minor variations of the same illustration, rather than resize a single illustration.

 Provide all dimensions that you intend to use the illustration in

 Request a mock up with the illustration that showcases how it interacts with the other elements on the page

 Scale vector illustration

 Stretch or warp an illustration

 As a Shopify Partner, you have the opportunity to deliver an exceptional commerce experience to your users and a seamless setup experience to Shopify merchants.

 Your sales channel may occasionally require illustrations.
 The Shopify illustration team has provided the Shopify default avatars, a series of spot illustrations and four empty states (generic, products, posts, and ads) that you can use to encourage merchants to create content specific to your platform.
-Avatars are used when a merchant has not uploaded a photo to their profile, spot illustrations are used as larger interactive elements of the interface, and the empty states are used when the merchant has finished setting up the sales channel–but has not published any content.
+Avatars are used when merchants have not uploaded a photo to their profile, spot illustrations are used as larger interactive elements of the interface, and the empty states are used when merchants have finished setting up the sales channel–but have not published any content.